Paul Robeson: Legacy and honors

 In 1976, the apartment building on Edgecombe Avenue in the Washington Heights section of Manhattan where Robeson lived during the early 1940s was officially renamed the Paul Robeson Residence, and declared a National Historic Landmark.
 In 1993, the building was designated a New York City landmark as well.
 Edgecombe Avenue itself was later co-named Paul Robeson Boulevard.

 In 1978, the Telegraph Agency of the Soviet Union announced that the Latvian Shipping Company had named one of its new 40,000-ton tankers Paul Robeson in honor of the singer.
 The agency said the ship's crew established a Robeson museum aboard the tanker.
 After Robeson's death, a street in the Prenzlauer Berg district of East Berlin was renamed Paul-Robeson-Straße, and the street name remains in reunified Berlin.
 An East German stamp featuring Robeson's face was issued with the text "For Peace Against Racism, Paul Robeson 1898–1976."

+In 1991, the Pennsylvania Historical and Museum Commission declared Robeson's sister Marian's house where he spent his last years, or Paul Robeson's House, a historical landmark.

 In 2001, (Here I Stand) In the Spirit of Paul Robeson, a public artwork by American artist Allen Uzikee Nelson, was dedicated in the Petworth neighborhood in Washington, D.C.

-In 2002, a blue plaque was unveiled by English Heritage on the house in Branch Hill, Hampstead where Robeson lived in 1929–30.
+In 2002, a blue plaque was unveiled by English Heritage on the house in Branch Hill, Hampstead, where Robeson lived in 1929–30.
 On May 18, 2002, a memorial concert celebrating the 50th anniversary of Robeson's concert across the Canadian border took place on the same spot at Peace Park in Vancouver.

 In 2004, the U.S. Postal Service issued a 37-cent stamp honoring Robeson.
 In 2006, a plaque was unveiled in his honor at the University of London's School of Oriental and African Studies.
 In 2007, the Criterion Collection, a company that specializes in releasing special-edition versions of classic and contemporary films, released a DVD boxed set of Robeson films.
 In 2009, Robeson was inducted into the New Jersey Hall of Fame.